 Rare image of two tropical cyclones on the same longitude captured in April 2019.

 Tropical Cyclone Mekunu was a Category 3 tropical cyclone that made landfall near Salalah, Oman on 26 May 2018.

-Luban went through the life cycle of a tropical storm over the Arabian Sea between 6 October and 14 October 2018.
+Life cycle of tropical storm over the Arabian Sea in October 2018.

 Tropical Storm Chalane landfall in Madagascar and Mozambique in December 2020 then crossed the entire South African subcontinent.

 Severe convection in central Argentina in December 2020.

 Pacific cirrus above stratocumulus

 New NIR1.3 channel on GOES ABI helps to detect thin cirrus clouds above low-level clouds.

 Nearly-record snowfall in the western Alps